 - Earn 1 point per dollar on every other eligible purchase

 Eligible purchases don't include certain types of transactions, such as cash advances, lottery tickets, interest or fees.
-You also won't earn 3 points per dollar on your first $300 spent on travel each account cardholder anniversary year since you'll receive a statement credit to offset those purchases.
+You also won't earn rewards on your first $300 spent on travel each account cardholder anniversary year since you'll receive a statement credit to offset those purchases.

 New Cardholders Can Earn an Intro Bonus

 In addition to the points you earn from purchases, you may be eligible for a large intro bonus.
 To qualify, you can't already have an open Chase Sapphire Reserve® or Chase Sapphire Preferred® Card, or have received an intro bonus from a Sapphire card in the past 48 months.

-If you meet these criteria, you can earn 60,000 Ultimate Rewards points after using your Chase Sapphire Reserve® to make $4,000 in eligible purchases in your first 3 months with the card.
+If you meet these criteria, you can earn 60,000 Chase Ultimate Rewards® points after using your Chase Sapphire Reserve® to make $4,000 in eligible purchases in your first 3 months with the card.
 That's $900 toward travel when you redeem through Chase Ultimate Rewards®

 How to Redeem Chase Ultimate Rewards® Points